lsingh123/GSC2019worldnewsproject/README.md

 ## Collection

-Scripts that start with collect such as `collect_mediacloud.py` are used to scrape news sources from a particular metasource.
+Scripts that start with `collect` such as `collect_mediacloud.py` are used to scrape news sources from a particular metasource.
 The naming convention for such scripts is `collect_[metasource].py`

 ## Cleaning

-Scripts with clean in the name are used for processing, deduplicating, truncating, and cleaning the data.
+Scripts starting with `clean` are used for processing, deduplicating, truncating, and cleaning the data.

 ## Tableau